GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-function-v2/README.md

 ```

 ### Custom bundle config

+The Cloud Function bundle can be configured via the `bundle_config` variable, so that either a `zip` archive or a source folder can be used.

+If a `zip` archive is already available, simply set the archive path in `bundle_config.path`.
+If a dynamically generated archive is needed, set `bundle_config.path` to the source folder path, then optionally configure the path where the archive will be created, and any exclusions needed in the archive.

 In order to help prevent `archive_zip.output_md5` from changing cross platform (e.g. Cloud Build vs your local development environment), you'll have to make sure that the files included in the zip are always the same.